CTSteven/StockLiteBoard/README.md

 ~ ~ ~ So, don't use this application in real market decision ! ! ! ~ ~ ~

 Some experts have already developed models and software to solve financial market challenges, like the true story introduced in this book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X).
 Though that book touch lightly on tech details, may still get some ideas to follow .

+There are some projects related to stock and financial market in GitHub.
+[Awesome AI in Finance](https://github.com/georgezouq/awesome-ai-in-finance) collects a lot of good resources.
+Next learning journey is right ahead.

 ---